xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 		- stability;

 ### 6.3 version V1.3.0，New features [2016-05-19]
-- 1、discard local task module, remote task was recommended, easy to decouple system, the JobHander of task was called executor.
+- 1、discard local task module, remote task was recommended, easy to decouple system, the JobHandler of task was called executor.
 - 2、dicard underlying communication type servlet, JETTY was recommended, schedule and callback bidirectional communication, rebuild the communication logic;
 - 3、UI interactive optimization:optimize left menu expansion and menu item selected status , task list opens the table with compression optimization;
 - 4、【important】executor is subdivided into two develop mode:BEAN、GLUE:

 	Introduction to the executor mode:
-		- BEAN mode executor:every executor is a Spring Bean instance，it was recognized and scheduled by XXL-JOB through @JobHander annotation;
+		- BEAN mode executor:every executor is a Spring Bean instance，it was recognized and scheduled by XXL-JOB through @JobHandler annotation;
 		 -GLUE mode executor:every executor corresponds to a piece of code，edited and maintained online by Web, Dynamic compile and takes effect in real time, executor is responsible for loading GLUE code and executing;

 ### 6.4 version V1.3.1，New features [2016-05-23]